We use cookies to store user settings and preferences on this site. We do not preserve any personal data in cookies.

 What is the Competitive Advantage?

-Current solutions have a high synthesis cost and toxicity from their heavy-metal ingredients, which might shadow their potential for large-scale production and wide-spread commercialization.
-Other SiQD synthesis methods are high cost and would be difficult to scale up.
-This invention is a SiQD, which has heavy-metal-free composition, chemical stability and abundant starting materials.
-The synthesis method is low-cost and could easily translate to high volume manufacturing when compared to the other methods.
+Current prevailing quantum dot chemistries have a high synthesis cost and toxicity from their heavy-metal ingredients, which might shadow their potential for large-scale production and wide-spread commercialization.
+With regards to silicon QDs, synthesis methods are high cost and would be difficult to scale up.
+This invention is a low-cost synthesis method for non-toxic QDs, and could prove comparably easy to translate to high volume manufacturing.

 Patent Information: